Iridescent-CM/technovation-app/readme.md

 ### Settings

-There are two major settings that must be present for the application to run correctly.
+There are several major settings that must be present for the application to run correctly.

 1. *year*: All teams will be created with this year as its season.
 The team index will also default to showing teams created in this year.
 2. *cutoff* A user's age for division cutoff (high-school, middle-school) will be calculated based on this date.

-From within the irb, type:
-s = Setting.new(key: 'cutoff', value: Date.today.to_s)
-s.save!
-s = Setting.new(key: 'year', value: '2015')
+3. *submissionOpen* *submimssionClose* The dates that user submissions should open and close.
+Dates formatted as 2015-02-03
+4. *quarterfinalJudgingOpen* *quarterfinalJudgingClose* *semifinalJudgingOpen* *semifinalJudgingClose* *finalJudgingOpen* *finalJudgingClose* The dates that various rounds of judging open and close.
+These are used to determine whether a particular rubric created was for the quarterfinal, semifinal, or final round of judging.
+5. *quarterfinalScoresVisible* *semifinalScoresVisible* *finalScoresVisible* A true or false value indicating whether scores from these rounds are visible to teams.
+6. *todaysDateForTesting* The date that the application believes it to be for testing purposes.
+When moving from testing to production, the function self.now must be changed from using this setting to using DateTime.now

+For existing databases, the code for generating these settings can be copy-pasted from db/seeds.rb into a rails console.
+Settings can be edited from the admin panel.

 ### Announcements